MicrosoftDocs/msteams-docs/msteams-platform/toolkit/explore-Teams-Toolkit.md

 ## Explore Teams Toolkit for Visual Studio

-After Teams Toolkit installation, you can view Teams Toolkit options in two different methods:
+After Teams Toolkit installation, you can see Teams Toolkit options in two different methods:

 # [Project](#tab/prj)